NikolajMeineche/CSS_website/content/temporal-analysis.md

 As can be seen in above figure the degree assortativity is negative.
 Meaning that the nodes with high degree link to nodes with low degree.
 This fits perfect with the previous observation that the new characters are introduced but they do not interact with the main characters.
 Also it is expected that a history of a book is not a random process and thus the degree assortativity is not zero.
 And since the history revolves around the main characters they would be the big center connecting the other characters in the universe

-To Summuarize previous observations yield that many new characters are introduced with the main characters but their significance over the course of the history fades.
+To summuarize, previous observations yield that many new characters are introduced with the main characters but their significance over the course of the history fades.
 Currently information under standing how the interractions betwen less significant characters is sparse.
 The Clustering coefficient is a measure of how well connected the neighbors of a node are.
 Meaning that a node with high clustering coefficient has neighbors that are well connected.

 The following figure shows the clustering coefficient of the network over time.